hugeinc/styleguide/Readme.md

 Double click Start.app

 ### Know issues
+1. You should allow unregistered applications to run in order to use the Start.app file.
+You can do so in Settings > Security & Privacy

+2. The compiled offline version have a smaller issue on Chrome.
+Chrome have a security policy of not allowing communication with iframes under file:// protocol, so any interaction that needs such communication will be removed (basically the sidebar menu).
+This is only for the offline compiled version.

-If you are a Mac user and after running the Start.app you have this error:
+3. If you are a Mac user and after running the Start.app you have this error:

 ```
 npm ERR!
 Please try running this command again as root/Administrator.